ogerly/nuxt-vuetify-storybook/docs/README.md

   npx chromatic --project-token=<your-project-token>
 ```

+## Storybook to Chromatic

+You can connect your Storybook to Chromatic.
+To do this, you need an account with [Chromatic](https://www.chromatic.com/).

+You can publish your storybook to Chromatic with the following command:

-Das Ocelot Storybook dieses Repositories findest du hier: [https://65440b50eff8b11b8e1d0939-lpcuymgxzi.chromatic.com/](https://65440b50eff8b11b8e1d0939-lpcuymgxzi.chromatic.com/)
+You can find the Ocelot Storybook of this repository here: [https://65440b50eff8b11b8e1d0939-lpcuymgxzi.chromatic.com/](https://65440b50eff8b11b8e1d0939-lpcuymgxzi.chromatic.com/)

+## Storybook Static

-### If a Storybook build has been made, the Storybook can be accessed via this command at localhost:8080
+** If a Storybook build has been made, the Storybook can be accessed via this command at localhost:8080**

 ```bash
   pnpm dlx http-server ./storybook-static